379YE Winter Solstice winds of war

 Shortly after sunset, the first spear of lightning hammered into one of the towers with an ear-shattering explosion, sending shards of sharp stone in all directions.
 For four hours, the castle was pummelled with thunderbolts.
 As the lightning cracked and broke the stone, the wind howled louder and louder.
 The rain thickened until it was a veritable deluge, cascading water making the courtyards and stairs treacherous and click.
 The rain sent cold, questing fingers searching for any crack in the white granite walls, and where they found them they tore them open to the hungry wind.

 For four hours the storm raged.
 Then silence.
 People began to pick themselves up and assess the damage.
 The rain continued to pour down but the winds were silent.
 There were a few guarded expressions of satisfaction that the Fist had weathered the magical storm.
-There had been some loss of life - two sentinels thrown from the ramparts by the wind, a tragic tumble down a rain-slickened staircase resulting in a broken neck - but it could have been worse.
+There had been some loss of life - two sentinels thrown from the ramparts by the wind, a tragic tumble down a rain-slicked staircase resulting in a broken neck - but it could have been worse.
 Yet the clouds continued to swirl above.
 A desperate warning came from Illuminate Nissea, the otherwise unflappable commander of the castle.
 The storm was not over.

 The final hammer struck out of the eye of the storm.
 A whirling tempest, roaring like some abyssal behemoth, smashed down from the churning sky into the heart of Fort Mezudan.
 A thaumaturgic gyre, summoned and unleashed with the most potent of Spring magics, tore the central tower to pieces and sent boulders of white granite spinning through the air like so much lethal chaff.
 The devastating column of wind, water, and stone lasted no more than ten minutes, and then collapsed violently one final apocalyptic detonation of thunder.
 The wind died.
 The rain continued to fall, heavy enough to hamper efforts to find survivors beneath the rubble.

 With Urizen thoroughness, a tally of the dead, the injured, and the lost was quickly prepared.
-Seventy sentinels, magi, and spirefolk are accounted dead.
+Seventy sentinels, mages, and spirefolk are accounted dead.
 This number including Illuminate Nissea, along with the majority of the stone-crafters guild, slain while attempting to shore up the collapsing central keep.
 A further sixty serious injuries are listed, along with eight souls unaccounted for either lost beneath the rubble or hurled to their deaths on the lower slopes by the cruel winds.

 Fort Mezudan, the lonely sentinel in the east, stands watch no longer.